 Is surfing something you’ve always wanted to try, but you weren’t sure whether you’d be any good at it?
 Or maybe you were afraid you would fail?
 Don’t worry, we’ve got your back, future surfer!

 No matter how easy you think it looks, never, ever approach surfing by yourself.
-Either get an experienced friend to teach you or go to a surf camp, in order to avoid injuring yourself or even putting your life in danger.
+Either get an experienced friend to teach you or go on a surf camp for beginners.
+This way, you’ll avoid injuring yourself or even putting your life in danger.

-If you decide to take some surf lessons, research the teacher in advance.
+If you decide to take some surf lessons, research the teachers in advance.
 Make sure they are experienced and have good reviews.
-Sometimes, a good teacher won’t just teach you how to surf, but they’ll inspire you and make you love surfing.
+Sometimes, a good teacher won’t just teach you how to surf; they’ll also inspire you and make you fall in love with surfing.